 Pseudomonas aeruginosa is the blue bacillus, the primary pathogen of human infectious disorders.
 The microorganism can be isolated from the intestines of 5% of healthy people and up to 30% of patients.
 Besides, bacillus can be everywhere.

 Pseudomonas aeruginosa contamination gives rise to 15-2-% nosocomial infections.
-Besides, it’s responsible for one-third of all urogenital disorders with urogenital patients.
-Moreover, it causes 20-25% purulent surgical infections and primary gram-negative bacteriemia.
-Patients who have burns or bladder disorders, especially patients who have been taking antibiotics long enough, are at risk.
+Besides, it’s responsible for one-third of all urogenital disorders in urogenital patients.
+Moreover, it causes 20-25% of purulent surgical infections and primary gram-negative bacteriemia.
+Patients with burns or bladder disorders, especially those taking antibiotics long enough, are at risk.
 It is a distinct chemoorganotroph and a strict aerobe.

 The ideal pattern of colonic treatments includes three alkalising colon hydrotherapy treatments with sodium bicarbonate, one anti-parasitic implant on the first treatment, one liver and gall bladder stimulating herbal implant on the second treatment, and high strength probiotic implant on the third colonic.

 Like other aerobes, it also synthesizes cytochrome oxidase (indophenol oxidase).
-Pigment formation is a specific sign of great diagnostic importance (with 70-80% clinical isolators).
-The phenazine pigment pyocyanine colours the nutrient medium wound discharge and bandaging material blue-green.
-Toxin formation.
+Pigment formation is a specific sign of great diagnostic importance (with 70-80% clinical isolators)—the phenazine pigment pyocyanine colours the blue-green nutrient medium wound discharge and bandaging material—toxin formation.
 The pathogenic effect has exotoxin properties.
-Further, the release of endotoxins leads to the destruction and disintegration of the bacterial cells.
+Further, releasing endotoxins leads to the destruction and disintegration of the bacterial cells.

 Clinical manifestations for Pseudomonas aeruginosa.
 High invasiveness is not typical.
 However, the ubiquitous prevalence of the bacillus makes it the primary pathogen of wound infections and complications.
-The infections, especially those that occur in the hospitals, run a grave course.
-And septicemia turns out to be fatal for 35 to 75% of patients.
+The infections, especially those in hospitals, run a grave course.
+And septicemia is fatal for 35 to 75% of patients.

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.